rcy1314/some-stars/README.md

 *   [Scala](#scala)

 ## JavaScript

+*   [Aicirou/goindex-theme-acrou](https://github.com/Aicirou/goindex-theme-acrou) - Google-Drive-Directory-Index | Combining the power of Cloudflare Workers and Google Drive API will allow you to index your Google Drive files on the browser.

 *   [noobmaster432/khabrAI](https://github.com/noobmaster432/khabrAI) - An Artificial Intelligence React News Application that utilizes Alan AI for speech recognition, pulling data from News API and Material-UI for the user interface.
 The application enables users to control every aspect of the app using just their voice.